-- 5.1.4 The CEMP will be produced to ensure considerations regarding protected species, habitats and wildlife conservation are taken into account during construction works to minimise impacts.
+- 5.1.4 The CEMP ensures considerations regarding protected species, habitats and wildlife conservation are taken into account during construction works to minimise impacts.
 Specific recommendations are below: - Wherever possible, construction and decommissioning should be carefully planned to avoid key ecological events such as fish spawning, fish aggregation and fish migration; - Other than the selection of low-noise/vibration piling techniques, due to the potential to have a moderate adverse effect upon smelt during times of spawning, mitigation measures will be applied to avoid in-river works during smelt spawning times (March to April inclusive).
-As smelt spawn during a
+As smelt spawn during a short period (typically one week), it is highly likely that that this period will encompass both spawning and the development and hatching of eggs; and

-- short period (typically one week), it is highly likely that that this period will encompass both spawning and the development and hatching of eggs; and - Eel migration generally occurs at night-time.
-Mitigation will include limiting piling during night-time hours, for example no activity between 19:00 and 06:00 so the risk of noise impacts upon this activity will be further reduced.
+- Eel migration generally occurs at night-time.
+Mitigation will include limiting piling during night-time hours, for example no activity between 19:00 and 06:00 so the risk of noise impacts upon this activity will be further reduced. - No piling works are to be carried out past October 31st to minimise the potential impact on wintering and loafing birds.